 Prefix List

-If a prefix list ID is displayed, the route is generated from a prefix list.
+If a prefix list ID is displayed in this column, the route entry is generated from a prefix list.

-View routes of a Basic Edition transit router
+View the route entries of a Basic Edition transit router

 Log on to the CEN console.